Edgerton, Kansas

 Edgerton is a city in Johnson County, Kansas, United States, and part of the Kansas City metropolitan area.
 As of the 2020 census, the population of the city was 1,748.
 It is home to a large BNSF intermodal train facility named Logistics Park Kansas City.

 History

 Edgerton was founded in 1870 when the railroad was extended to that point.
 It was named for the chief engineer of the Atchison, Topeka and Santa Fe Railway.

 In October 2010, BNSF Railway announced plans to build its new 443-acre $250 million intermodal shipping facility in Edgerton, and after completion will replace the current one in Kansas City, Kansas.
 An adjacent $500 million industrial park with more than 7000000 sqft of warehouse space will be built over 10 years.
 It officially opened in October 2013.
 When the logistics park is fully built out, according to its 1,550-acre master plan, its capacity at that point will be 1.5 million containers annually.

+In August 2026, the city filed suit against two women and a nonprofit for organizing a petition against plans for a data center.